V-Sekai/manuals/71 Decisions/71.12 Draft 12/20230509-wasm-data-exchange.md

 ## Context and Problem Statement

 V-Sekai faces a limitation in sending complex data types between the Godot Engine and WebAssembly (WASM) modules.
-Simple Variant types can be marshalled or copied onto the stack, but arrays, dictionaries, and Object types require a more efficient approach.
+Simple Variant types can be marshaled or copied onto the stack, but arrays, dictionaries, and Object types require a more efficient approach.

 ## Proposed Solution